cinnData/DataSci/[DS-03] NumPy and Pandas.md

 Pandas provides two data container classes, the series (one-dimensional) and the data frames (two-dimensional).
 A **series** can be understood as the combination of a 1D array containing the **values** and a list containing the names of the values, called the **index**.
 These components can be extracted as the attributes `values` and `index`.

 A **data frame** can be seen as formed by one or several series with the same index (hence, with the same length).
-It can be seen as a table for which the index provides the row names.
+It can also be seen as a table for which the index provides the row names.
 In a Pandas data frame, each column has its own data type.
 The numeric types work as usual, but Pandas uses the data type `object` for many things, in particular for strings.

 ## Pandas series